 Questions to ask before deciding to find a new job

-If you have worked for a company for a certain amount of time, and are considering finding an opportunity elsewhere, it's wise to ask yourself a number of questions to determine if this is the right move for you.
+If you have worked for a company for a certain amount of time, and are considering finding an opportunity elsewhere, it's wise to ask yourself several questions to determine if this is the right move for you.
 Here are some questions to get you started:

 - Is moving on to another job going to help my career?